 Before you start planning your trek, don’t be tricked into thinking that a solid roof over your head makes this journey any easier.
 In the huts, everything is communal; from the basic washrooms to the showers and the dining halls.

 Aside from the added bonus of hut facilities on the trail, many hikers and trekkers opt for the Marangu route because it is considered to be the easiest route on Kilimanjaro thanks to its gentle slope and direct path.
 Don’t forget though, as we mentioned earlier, the short time frame adds to the difficulty.

-Marangu route 5-day and 6-day itinerary
+Marangu route 6-day itinerary

 The Marangu route can take anywhere between 5-6 days to complete.
 However, it is suggested to avoid the 5-day trek as the quick ascent may reduce your chances of reaching the summit.

 The main itinerary difference between the Marangu 5-day and 6-day route is the additional acclimatisation day.